 where <path_to_the_tool> is the path to installation_test.x86.exe

 - Run the following command:

 - You will see a message like "Modules configuration is ok" or "Modules configuration failed".

 - If the configuration is OK and you still cannot see the disks, please go the the collect information step.

 2. Check consistency of disk sectors:

-2. Open Acronis Disk Report in a text editor and find the "Total sectors" line for the first disk.
+2. The tool's output is an archive with diagnostic information.
+Find the disk report within it.
+Open the disk report in a text editor and find the "Total sectors" line for the first disk.
 Note its value:

 3. Find where the backup LBA is located for a particular disk using public resources (e.g. Wikipedia).
 In GPT header format, it will be offset 32, length 8 bytes:

 4. Copy first three rows of Disk Report for sector 1 to a disk analyzer tool (you can use a free tool, e.g. HxD) to check which sector is being used for Backup LBA in fact:

 5. After pasting the rows to the tool, convert the values to decimal: